harmyderoman/simple-vue-grid/README.md

 ## Contributing and Issues

-Contributing is welcome!
+Contribution is welcome!
 This documentation also needs some improvement.
 For bugs and issues please open new issue [here](https://github.com/harmyderoman/simple-vue-grid/issues).

 ## Project setup